dinhomathias/Amc/Transition-guide-to-Version-11.0.md

 Newly added is the `PrefixHandler`. [read the docs ](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.prefixhandler.html) for more details on it's use and implementation.

 ## MessageHandler
 `MessageHandler` received some upgrades to switch to the filter system.
 We've removed `allow_edited` which has been deprecated for a while.
 Also we now deprecated `message_updates`, `channel_post_updates` and `edited_updates` in the constructor.
 The defaults remain the same (not edited messages and channel_posts).
-To tweak the message you receive with MessageHandler, please use the [update_type filters](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.filters.html#telegram.ext.filters.Filters.update_type).
+To tweak the message you receive with MessageHandler, please use the [updates filters](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.filters.html#telegram.ext.filters.Filters.updates).

 ***
 # Filters in handlers